CENTER FOR ARIZONA POLICY, INC. PRIVACY STATEMENT (Updated March 7, 2018)

 Third Party Intermediaries

 CAP may use an outside shipping company to ship orders, and a credit card processing company to process donations or bill users for goods and services.
-These companies do not retain, share, store, or use personally identifiable information for any secondary purposes.
+These companies do not retain, share, store or use personally identifiable information for any secondary purposes.

-CAP will not sell or rent its list to non-CAP affiliated organizations.
 CAP may partner with third parties to provide specific services, including data analysis and marketing assistance to expand awareness of CAP’s work and improve its communications.
 CAP may share data that is necessary for the third party to provide these services.
 These third parties may use this data for the purpose of providing similar services to participating member organizations.

 The companies with which CAP shares data are contractually prohibited from using this information for any purpose other than that for which it was provided and are required to have appropriate safeguards in place to protect that data.